yjose/react-native-course/lessons/intro.md

 ## What You Can Expect

-I Build React Native App for 3 years now, my main goal in those few days is to give you an idea of how I do it - what are the best practices, conventions, do's, and dont's.
-By the end of the course, you’ll be comfortable writing React Native App.
+I Built React Native Applications for 3 years now; I learned a lot from my mistakes during this period.
+I developed my experience to create a good, clean, and performant React Native Application.
+My main goal in those few days is to give you an idea of how I do it - what are the best practices, conventions, do's, and dont's.
+By the end of the course, you’ll be comfortable writing good, clean, and performant React Native Application.

 ## What You’ll Need to Know ?

 This course is targeted at beginner/intermediate developers.

 If you already know React, that's perfect, since your React skills are completely transferrable to React Native.
+If it not the case, this [Beginner's Guide to React course](https://egghead.io/courses/the-beginner-s-guide-to-react) by the amazing [Kent C. Dodds](https://egghead.io/instructors/kent-c-dodds) will help you build a solid understanding about react.

 You’ll need to have the following skills to get the most out of the course:

 - Command-line experience in any operating system.
 - Coding experience in Javascript.
 - Reactjs beginner skills.

-If it not the case, this [Beginner's Guide to React course](https://egghead.io/courses/the-beginner-s-guide-to-react) by the amazing [Kent C. Dodds](https://egghead.io/instructors/kent-c-dodds) will help you build a solid understanding about react.

 In this course, I will be using a MacBook Pro, an iPhone simulator and an Android emulator from Android Studio.